Neon light. Berlin, Germany.

 The International Whores’ Day commemorates the occupation of the Saint-Nizier Church in Lyon by over hundred sex workers on 2 June 1975 to draw attention to their situation.
 The day has been celebrated annually since 1976.
 In the 1970s, French police kept sex workers under increasing pressure.
 The police reprisals increasingly forced women to work in secret.
 As a result, sex workers’ safety decreased and led to more violence against them.
 After two murders and the unwillingness of the government to improve the situation, sex workers in Lyon occupied the Saint-Nizier Church in Rue de Brest and went on strike.
 The police cleared the church after eight days.
 The event marks one of the starting points of the global sex workers’ right movement.

 June 29th – Korean Sex Workers’ Day

-On this day in 2004, Korean sex workers adopted the “National Solidarity of Sex Workers Day” in response to the passing of the Special Anti-Sex Trade Laws, which include a Prevention Act and a Punishment Act that criminalise sex workers as well as their clients and third parties.
+On this day in 2005, Korean sex workers adopted the “National Solidarity of Sex Workers Day” in response to the passing of the Special Anti-Sex Trade Laws, adopted a year earlier, which include a Prevention Act and a Punishment Act that criminalise sex workers as well as their clients and third parties.
 (In 2016, the laws were upheld by the Constitutional Court.)
 Since then, the date is commemorated as Korean Sex Workers’ Day to honour all sex workers who have contributed to the struggle against sex workers’ discrimination.
 To learn more about human rights abuses against sex workers in South Korea, please visit Research Project Korea.
 You can also follow the project via Facebook and Twitter.

 August 3rd – China Sex Worker Day